Previous Page Google Analytics 4: Referrer in GA4

 You can use the “Pages and Screens” standard report and use the search function to search for “not found” with the Page title and screen name dimension.
 We can see below that this particular site had 305 unique users who viewed 404 pages 523 times.
 Ouch!
 Talk about a rough user experience.
 It sure would be nice to know what referring pages led to those 404 pages, wouldn’t it?

-While we can’t simply add a secondary dimension here as we could in the days of UA, we can use Explorations to bring in that info.
+While we can’t simply add a secondary dimension here if you haven’t previously set up the custom dimension for page_referrer, we can use Explorations to bring in that info.

 Add Page Referrer to GA4 Exploration